Popcorn-Factory/Arsonist-RoR2/README.md

         - Increased Base damage stat from 8 -> 12
     - Core Skill Changes
         - Passive
-            - Arsonist now converts 50% of total damage received as fire damage over time, if a single attack does 30% or more damage.
+            - Arsonist now converts 50% of total damage received as fire damage over time, if a single attack does 30% or more of your total health.
             - Arsonist has resistance to fire damage from all sources
         - Gauge Changes are moved to a passive skill slot
             - All Gauges: